- Spike Lee

-Despite his notes on prejudice, Lee remains ever the devoted sexist, again depicting his main female character as a sex object gawked-at and fought-over by the film’s soldiers.
-Valentina Cervi plays Renata, a single-minded, small-town-beauty stereotype who just-so-happens to be the only attractive woman in Italy.
+Despite his notes on prejudice, Lee remains an occasional sexist, again depicting his main female character as a sex object gawked at and fought over by the film’s soldiers.
+Valentina Cervi plays Renata, a single-minded, small-town beauty stereotype who just so happens to be the only attractive woman in Italy.
 Of course, someone has sex with her—what else would her character do?
-Most of the women in the film, at least those with dialogue, are reduced prancing around in lingerie or taking off their shirt.
-This remains consistent through the bulk of Lee’s work, which seeks out equality, just not for women.
+Most of the women in the film, at least those with dialogue, are reduced to prancing around in lingerie or taking off their shirts.
+This remains consistent throughout the bulk of Lee’s work, which seeks out equality, just not for women.
 Lee’s own chauvinism is even more apparent, and distracting, in the war movie genre where women are often shown as secondary.